telefonicaid/fiware-skuld/docker/README.md

 - _"Check the unit tests associated to the component"_.
 See Section **1.
 Run Unit Test of Skuld**.
 - _"Check the acceptance tests are running properly"_ or _"I want to check that my Skuld instance run properly"_ .
 See Section **2.
 Run Acceptance tests**.

-You do not need to do all of them, just use the first one if you want to have a fully operational Skuld instance and maybe third one to check if your Skuld instance run properly.
+You do not need to do all of them, to check if your Skuld instance run properly.
 You do need to have docker in your machine.
 See the [documentation](https://docs.docker.com/installation/) on how to do this.
 Additionally, you can use the proper FIWARE Lab docker functionality to deploy dockers image there.
 See the [documentation](https://docs.docker.com/installation/).

 Docker allows you to deploy an Skuld container in a few minutes.
 This method requires that you have installed docker or can deploy container into the FIWARE Lab (see previous details about it).
 Consider this method if you want to try Skuld and do not want to bother about losing data.
 Follow these steps: